stanford-oval/cs294-homework-workdir/hw1/README.md

 Note that different websites may have slight different structures, you might need to tweak the script to make it work.
 Follow the comments in the code to modify it.

-Once you decide your domain and collected data for it, create a new directory under `source-data/`, and put the data under that folder.
+Once you have decided on your domain and collected data for it, create a new directory under `source-data/`, and put the data under that folder.
+Use only alphanumeric characters for this directory, without any special character (including `_` or `-`).
 Create a directory with the same name under `hw1`.

 To allow the `Makefile` working on your own skill.
 You will need to update it by changing the following fields: